 There are designated times during the year in which parents may apply to The People for People Charter School.
-Interested families may call or pickup an application in the school's Main Office.
-Each year, returning students are required to re-apply for admission to the upcoming school year.
+Interested families may find a link to the application at the school's website.
+Each year, returning students are required to re-enroll for the upcoming school year.

-The application must be filled out for each new student admission in the family every November 1st thru March 1st.
-Any application received after that date will go on a waiting list after those names entered unsuccessfully in the lottery.
-The waiting list will remain active until November 1st of the following year.
+The application window for the 2019-20 school year is from September 28, 2018 through January 28, 2019.
+Any application received after the close of the application window will go on a waiting list, after those names entered unsuccessfully in the lottery.
+The waiting list will remain active through the following school year.
 Parents are encouraged to attend an information session prior to being enrolled in the lottery.
 No child without an application will be admitted or entered into the lottery.
 Since this is a public school, there are no application or tuition fees.

 All children residing in Pennsylvania are eligible for admission.
 If there are more applicants than there are spots available, Pennsylvania's Charter School Law requires that a lottery be held.
 All applicants will receive notification in the mail with an exact date.
 Please note that students are entered into the lottery individually, by grade, not as a family.
 There will be no exceptions.
 If one sibling is offered admission and the other is not, it is the parents' decision to separate them.
 An offer of admission cannot be held until the other child gets in.
 This policy also applies to twins in the same grade.
-Siblings of students already attending the previous school year will receive first preference, unless that number exceeds the number of spots available; then, those students will be placed into a separate sibling lottery; students may not be moved from one grade's acceptance/waiting list to another after the lottery has taken place.
+Siblings of students already attending the previous school year will receive first preference, unless that number exceeds the number of spots available; then, those students will be placed into a separate sibling lottery.
+The grade that is filled out on the application is the grade in which the student will be entered the lottery; students may not be moved from one grade's acceptance/waiting list to another after the lottery has taken place.
 As spots become available throughout the school year, we will pull from the waiting list and contact the parent.

-The waiting list is generated for one school year only, and does not carry over to the next year.
+The waiting list is generated for one school year only and does not carry over to the next year.
 Interested families must fill out a new application each year.
 Their position on the waiting list does not remain the same, and they will be entered into the lottery again, if one is held.
 All student school and immunization records must be available before admittance into the school program.
 Please consult the Health section of this handbook for specifics on required immunizations.